 the spring water is very cold, creating the mist

-The resort in the background
+The resort restaurant in the background

 The next morning it was off to the famous Kong Lor Cave.
 I begrudgingly paid almost double the normal price as solo person, road my scooter to the river parking area, got assigned my boat driver, off we went to our little wooden longtail boat.
 Only one group ahead of us.
 In dry season apparently you’re able to pay extra to have them precariously strap your bike to the boat and take it all the way through the cave, where you can keep riding on the other side.
 Although in rainy season they don’t let you do it because the roads on the other side are muddy and bad drivers (most drivers on the loop) can get themselves stuck or injured.
 Also this year one of the boats doing this capsized and the boatman died because he didn’t know how to swim (and wasn’t wearing a life vest).
 So it’s ethically dubious, but it’s kind of the wild wild west out here.